leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Does all squint to be treated with surgery?

 ## intent: straibismus-treatment_surgical-paediatricophthalmology
-- What are the risks of squint surgery?
+- How is squint surgery performed?
-- Is squint surgery risky?
+- Is squint surgery done under general anaesthesia?
-- What are the risks of squint surgery?
+- What would the surgeon do during squint operation?
-- What are the side effects of squint surgery?
+- How does the surgeon align the eyes during squint operation?
-- Can I go blind from squint surgery?
-- Will the squint come back after squint surgery?
+- Will there be stitches after squint operation?
-- Is the risk of infection high after squint surgery?
+- Will squint surgery be done on one or both eyes?
-- What are the risks of general anaesthesia with squint surgery?
+- What happens if my child goes for squint surgery?
+- I want to know more about squint surgery.
-- Can squint surgery fail?
+- Tell me more about squint surgery.
-- Is squint surgery considered high risk?
-- What are the dangers of squint surgery?
+- What does squint surgery involve?

 ## intent: straibismus-treatment_surgical-paediatricophthalmology_11
 - What are the risks of squint surgery?